samlhuillier/tunetherag-train-scripts/README.md

-# finetune-llm-for-rag
+# Tune the rag training scripts

-This repo is for generating datasets where each prompt is augmented with RAG.
+This repo contains all the scripts I used to make this [post](https://ragntune.com/blog/Fine-tuning-an-LLM-to-be-good-at-RAG).